 Early Origins of the Leegoode family

-Kent, Sussex and Wiltshire, where the name God was found in the Domesday Book.
 Other early records include Gilbert le Gode in the Curia Regis Rolls for Berkshire in 1212; Robert Gode in the Assize Rolls of Gloucester of 1221; and Thomas le Goude in the Subsidy Rolls for Sussex of 1327.

 Early History of the Leegoode family

-Another 215 words (15 lines of text) covering the years 1250, 1402, 1537, 1600, 1527, 1581, 1576, 1638, 1671, 1609, 1678, 1616, 1689, 1692 and 1607 are included under the topic Early Leegoode History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Leegoode research.
+Another 167 words (12 lines of text) covering the years 1250, 1402, 1537, 1561, 1636, 1648, 1893, 1600, 1527, 1581, 1576, 1638, 1671, 1609, 1678, 1616, 1689, 1692 and 1607 are included under the topic Early Leegoode History in all our PDF Extended History products and printed products wherever possible.

 Leegoode Spelling Variations

-spelling variations were common, even among the names of the most literate people.
+Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
+Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
+Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Leegoode family name include Good, Goode, Goad, Goade, Gudd, Gude, Legood and many more.

 Early Notables of the Leegoode family (pre 1700)

-Another 58 words (4 lines of text) are included under the topic Early Leegoode Notables in all our PDF Extended History products and printed products wherever possible.
+Another 53 words (4 lines of text) are included under the topic Early Leegoode Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Leegoode family to Ireland

-Another 39 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Some of the Leegoode family moved to Ireland, but this topic is not covered in this excerpt.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Leegoode family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Investigation of the origins of family names on the North American continent has revealed that early immigrants bearing the name Leegoode or a variant listed above: John Goad, age 18, who came to Virginia in 1635; Thomas Goad, age 15, who arrived in Boston Massachusetts in 1635; Robert Good, who settled in Massachusetts in 1646.